focuspirit/MIDI-Library/README.md

 **MIDI Library**
 ---
-A Old Library from 1995
+A Old Library from 1995,

-Use it to control Roland MPU-401 to play midi file.
+Use it to control Roland MPU-401 to play midi file in my DOS games.